nenad-kosanovic-tam/spring-boot-amqp-multiple-vhosts/README.md

 # spring-boot-amqp-multiple-vhosts

-Example how we can use two diffrent RabbitMQ virtual hosts, with same user on same service.
+Example how we can use two different RabbitMQ virtual hosts, with same user on same service.

 More details could be found here: